Skip to main content

 // ...

-That's all there is to integrating DHTMLX Kanban with Vue.
-You can tweak and extend the code as needed.
-There's a more advanced example on GitHub.
+This is the basic setup for integrating DHTMLX Kanban with Vue.
+The code can be tweaked as needed.
+For a more advanced example, check out the project on GitHub.